• Home

 Picture

-Bolt on strain Sensor installed onto 250UC column.
+Bolt on strain gauge installed onto 250UC column.
 Area milled flat prior to installation using our portable milling machine.

 term measurement and monitoring, as well